Carl Betz: Early years

-Born in Pittsburgh, Pennsylvania, in 1921, Betz was the oldest of four children—two sons and two daughters—of Carl W. and Mary Leona Betz.
-His siblings (from oldest to youngest) were Mary Louise Betz, Leona Ruth Betz and William Harlow Betz.
-His father was a native of Missouri; and according to the federal census of 1930, he was then the "chief chemist" at a local laboratory and later, by 1940, for Allegheny County.
+Betz was born in Pittsburgh, Pennsylvania, in 1921, the eldest child of Carl W. and Mary Leona Betz.
+His siblings were Mary Louise, Leona Ruth, and William Harlow.
+His father was a native of Missouri; and according to the federal census of 1930, was then the chief chemist at a local laboratory and later, by 1940, for Allegheny County.

 Growing up in the Pittsburgh suburbs of Crafton and Mt.
-Lebanon, Betz began his amateur acting career very early, at the age of 10, when he formed a theatrical company with six friends who performed plays in his grandmother's basement.
-After graduating from Mount St. Charles Academy in Rhode Island, he won a scholarship to Duquesne University.
+Lebanon, Betz began his amateur acting career at the age of 10, when he formed a theatrical company with six friends who performed plays in his grandmother's basement.
+After graduating from Mt.
+Lebanon High School in 1939, he won a scholarship to Duquesne University.
+Beginning in 1942, Betz served three and a half years in the U.S. Army during World War II, seeing action in North Africa and Italy.

 After the war, Betz returned to Carnegie Tech and earned a degree in drama.
 After graduation, he worked as a radio announcer and disk jockey before moving to New York City.
-Betz continued working in summer and winter stock companies and also worked for a while as a doorman at Radio City Music Hall.
+Betz continued working in summer- and winter-stock companies and also worked for a while as a doorman at Radio City Music Hall.